Yahoo names PayPal's Thompson as CEO

 "The traffic itself that these sites generate is a very big number, the collection of assets that sit below this core business I think are not well understood and clearly have tremendous opportunity to be leveraged as we look forward to the future."

-(Additional reporting by Alistair Barr and Nadia Damouni; editing by Maureen Bavdek, Gunna Dickson, Bernard Orr and Andre Grenon)
+(Additional reporting by Alistair Barr; Editing by Maureen Bavdek, Gunna Dickson and Bernard Orr)